Italy visa refusal 2026: reasons, appeal, court — a real success story

 4

-Lack of knowledge of Italian
+Lack of Italian language knowledge

 5

-"Intention to circumvent immigration law"
+"Intent to circumvent immigration law"

 6

-Representation with a minimal salary
+Representation with minimal salary

-A company with billion-euro turnover and a representative with a salary of €8,500/year = red flag.
+A company with billion-level turnover and a representative earning 8,500 EUR/year = red flag.
 The consulate sees a "front".

 Applicant after refusal